gabrielelana/vim-markdown/spec/features/lists.md

     this is still the second item even if it's the second line this is still the second item even if it's the third line

+A single list delimiter is not a list item

+*

+A single list delimiter follwed by at least one space is a list item

+*

 List with inline elements